 New Advancements in Sustainable Construction

 Understanding sustainable construction is a lot like understanding technology.
-Not only is it always constantly progressing, changing, and evolving, but it's dependent on adapting fundamental principles to different elements in the building.
+Not only is it always constantly progressing, changing, and evolving, but it's dependent on adapting fundamental principles related to green building.
 Keeping up with the trends can help home buyers understand the types of things they should be looking for when they're hoping to cut down on their carbon footprint.
 While zero-waste homes are still rare, the following developments are strong signs that it's only a matter of time before every residence puts more emphasis on sustainability.